Dr. Manal Elnenaei, MBChB, MSc, PhD, FRCPath

 Dr. Elnenaei is also the lead and co-lead investigator on a number of projects within the field of endocrine medicine as well as laboratory test utilization, including physician scorecard models.

-Membership Status:Dr. Manal Elnenaei is an Associate Member
+Involvement with BHCRI to date:Dr. Manal Elnenaei is an Associate Member of BHCRI

 Elnenaei MO, Gruszka-Westwood AM, A'Hernt R, Matutes E, Sirohi B, Powles R, Catovsky D. Gene abnormalities in multiple myeloma;the relevance of TP53, MDM2, and CDKN2A.
 Haematologica.
 2003 May;88:529-37.